Funchal harbor with colorful buildings cascading down green mountainsides to the Atlantic Ocean

 • Lapas: Grilled limpets with garlic butter and lemon.
 Fresh from Atlantic rocks.
 Local delicacy — try at waterfront restaurants.

 • Poncha: Local firewater — aguardente (sugarcane spirit), honey, lemon.
-Traditional drink.
 Many variations (passionfruit, tangerine).
 Strong.

 • Bolo de Mel: Madeira honey cake made with molasses — dense, dark, spiced.
-Traditional Christmas cake but available year-round.
-Lasts for months.
+Available year-round.

 Frequently Asked Questions

 A: Port Funchal terminal, about 10-15 minutes' walk along waterfront promenade to city center.
-Very easy access.
+The pier area is accessible for wheelchair users, with level pathways from the terminal into town.
+Very easy access overall.

 Q: Do I need to book cable cars in advance?